streamnative/pulsar-hub/connectors/kafka-source/3.1.0.4/kafka-source.md

 - [Create a Connector with Function mesh](https://functionmesh.io/docs/connectors/run-connector).
 Using this way requires you to set the docker image.
 You can choose the version you want to launch from [here](https://hub.docker.com/r/streamnative/pulsar-io-elastic-search).

-No matter how you create an Kafka sink connector, the minimum connector configuration contains the following parameters:
+No matter how you create a Kafka source connector, the minimum connector configuration contains the following parameters:
 ```yaml
 configs:
     bootstrapServers: "localhost:9092"